-While Croatia will not be among the favorites to triumph at Euro 2020, there is still enough quality within the ranks for them to cause Spain - the UEFA Nations League outright joint-favorites - problems on Tuesday.
+While Croatia will not be among the favourites to triumph at Euro 2020, there is still enough quality within the ranks for them to cause Spain - the UEFA Nations League outright joint-favourites - problems on Tuesday.

 The metronomic Modric remains the key man and will set the tempo of his side’s passing, but this is a game in which the Vatreni are likely to see less of the ball than their opponents.